oasis-main/oasis-rpi/README.md

 api.stop_core()
 ```

 You can use this api to change device settings, fetch data, and connect to the Oasis Network.
-To view all available features, take a look at api.py or run:
+To view all available features, take a look at api.py or open a python terminal and run:
 '''
 import api
 dir(api)